WebStars-GmbH/Issue-Tracking-Application/README.md

-## Contributors
+## Creators

-We would like to thank the following people who have founded, conceptualized, and fully implemented this project:
+We would like to thank the following team members who have founded, conceptualized, and fully implemented this project:

 - [Boden Johanna](https://github.com/orgs/WebStars-GmbH/people/HonigUndErde) 20%
 - [Goller Robert](https://github.com/orgs/WebStars-GmbH/people/the-official-robert) 20%